CCDirectLink/voice-acting/README.md

 # voice-acting

+## DEPRECATED!!!
+See [voice-mod](https://github.com/WatDuhHekBro/voice-mod) by WatDuhHekBro instead.

-The updated version of CCVoiceacting for better maintainability
+The updated version of [CCVoiceacting](https://github.com/CCDirectLink/CCVoiceacting) for better maintainability